 Nevada 591 was a short state route covering Spring Mountain Road through the interchange (Exit 39) with Interstate 15.
 The 0.559 mile segment was reinventoried as a Frontage Road.
 Just to the east, Spring Mountain Road intersects Las Vegas Boulevard and Sands Avenue east amid the Wynn Hotel & Casino (NE corner), Palazzo (SE corner), Treasure Island (SW corner) and Fashion Show Mall (NW corner).

-Nevada 594 overlays the divided, six-lane section of Russell Road for 0.723 miles between Polaris Avenue and South Las Vegas Boulevard (former Nevada 604) near the Mandalay Bay resort.
+Former Nevada 594 overlaid the divided, six-lane section of Russell Road for 0.723 miles between Polaris Avenue and South Las Vegas Boulevard (former Nevada 604) near the Mandalay Bay resort.
 Russell Road joins industrial areas of Paradise west of Interstate 15 (Exit 36) with the west side of McCarran International Airport (LAS).
 State maintenance along Russell Road ceased in 2019.

 Nevada 601 is the former designation of Main Street through Downtown Las Vegas.
 The city took over maintenance of the route in 2005.
 Prior to its relinquishment, Nevada 601 connected with Las Vegas Boulevard (Nevada 604) at either end and was known as U.S. 91 Alternate prior to Interstate 15 replacing U.S. 91 in the early 1970s.